IgorBuchelnikov/ObservableComputations/README.md

 				Orders = new ObservableCollection<Order>();

 				paidOrders =
-					Orders.CollectionDispatching(_backgroundDispatcher)  // direct the computation to the background thread .Filtering(o => o.PaidPropertyDispatching.Value)
+					Orders.CollectionDispatching(_backgroundOcDispatcher)  // direct the computation to the background thread .Filtering(o => o.PaidPropertyDispatching.Value)
-					.CollectionDispatching(_mainDispatcher,
+					.CollectionDispatching(_mainOcDispatcher,
-						_backgroundDispatcher); // return the computation to the main thread from the background one
+						_backgroundOcDispatcher); // return the computation to the main thread from the background one

 				unpaidOrders = Orders.Filtering(o => !o.Paid);